reethikaaa/Hunt/README.md

-#Hunt -justice never sleeps
+# Hunt -justice never sleeps

-Hunt Investigation is a comprehensive platform dedicated to investigative research, case analysis, and intelligence gathering.
+This is a comprehensive platform dedicated to investigative research, case analysis, and intelligence gathering.
 Whether you are a researcher, journalist, law enforcement officer, or an enthusiast, our website provides valuable insights into past and present cases.

 🔍 Key Features:
 Case Studies: In-depth analysis of historical and modern investigations.